Charles Woodson: First Super Bowl appearance

 In 2002, Woodson suffered his first major injury since his freshman year at Michigan, suffering from a shoulder injury which caused him to be inactive for eight games.
 The shoulder injury came in the first half of the second game of the season.
 Despite the injury Woodson played the remainder of the game and was able to force a fumble.
 After recovering from his shoulder injury, Woodson missed the last three games of the regular season, suffering from a cracked fibula bone in his right leg.
 Woodson started every Raider game in the 2003 NFL Playoffs, finishing with a start in Super Bowl XXXVII.
 In the Super Bowl, Woodson showed signs of his injury, but still recorded an interception in a losing effort against the Tampa Bay Buccaneers.

-After losing the Super Bowl in the year prior, the Raiders finished the 2003 season with a dismal record of 4-12.
+After losing the Super Bowl in the year prior, the Raiders finished the 2003 season with a dismal 4–12 record.
 Woodson became unhappy with new head coach Bill Callahan, and criticized him during the season.
 Woodson remained healthy for the entire season, starting in his first fifteen games.
 His contract was set to expire after the season.
 Woodson reached an agreement with Oakland and was labeled as a franchise player.
 The franchise tag set Woodson's contract with a minimum of the average salary for the top five cornerbacks in the NFL.
 Although being labeled as a franchise player, Woodson's contract was only for one year.

 In the 2004 season, Woodson played the first 13 games of the season before suffering a leg injury which put him inactive in the last three weeks.
 He finished the season with 73 total tackles, 2.5 sacks, one interception, nine passes defensed, two forced fumbles, and one fumble recovery.
 After the season, Woodson again agreed to a one-year franchise tag deal.

 In 2005, he started the first six games but broke his leg in the sixth week, which sidelined him for the rest of the year.
 He finished the season with 30 total tackles, one interception, four passes defensed, and one forced fumble.